DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 That was the reason for Balmung to be taken aback, and Kai was speculating on the reason of <span title="Why they left traces">that</span>.

-_To live traces like that._
+_To leave traces like that._

-_Was it because that rushed to move all at once in a large group?_
+_They moved such large group at once, was it because they were in such rush to travel?_

 One had to wonder what could be a reason.
 Why would spirits to be so impatient.